SchoolOfCode/w0d0_precourse-challenge-Quinn-C/README.md

 # Reflections on the development journey.

-> First public project finished
+> Keep learning and keep solving problems!

 It was a very enjoyable development journey.
 Although I encountered some errors, mistakes, etc., during this process, I found I can find the solutions of these issues from websites, such as stackoverflow, so that I can solve them quickly.

-> Keep learning and keep solving problems!